SteveGilham/Gendarme/README.md

 # altcode.gendarme
-A Mono.Gendarme fork built against the most recent Mono.Cecil that can load assemblies built with current compilers.
+A Mono.Gendarme fork, built against the most recent Mono.Cecil, that can load assemblies built with current compilers.

 Since this is a fork, issues should be reported at my related repo](https://github.com/SteveGilham/altcode.fake/issues) that contains a Fake driver for the Gendarme tool, but noted as being against the forked Gendarme tool itself.